 Another option to sterilize soil is to use the microwave.
 For the microwave, fill clean microwave-safe containers with moist soil– quart size with lids are preferable (no foil).
 Add a few ventilation holes in the lid.
 Heat the soil for about 90 seconds per every couple pounds on full power.
 Note: Larger microwaves can generally accommodate several containers.
 Allow these to cool, placing tape over the vent holes, and leave until ready to use.

 Alternatively, you can place two pounds of moist soil in a polypropylene bag.
 Put this in the microwave with the top left open for ventilation.
-Heat the soil for 2-2 1/2 minutes on full power (650 watt oven).
+Heat the soil for 2 to 2 1/2 minutes on full power (650 watt oven).
 Close the bag and allow it to cool before removing.